oceanebelle/openshift/README.md

-# Docker Images and Openshift
+# Container based experiments

+Caveats
+- Spring boot dependency is imported and bom is not the parent, hence copied most of the plugins from the bom

+## Run using Redhat CRC; push a docker images to openshift/crc registry

 This is a repo on experiments on OpenShift using RedHat's Code Ready Containers

 To prepare CRC on ubuntu.
 Use ubuntuansible repo.

-## To push a docker images to openshift/crc registry
 1. Create a project eg

     ``oc new-project test-sample-app``